arancia313/ARK-4-A3/README.md

 - Option 2: Copy the `UPDATE` folder to `/PSP/GAME/` and run it.
 - Option 3: Copy `ARK_30000` folder and (on PSP) run `ARK Loader` again to install new flash0 files.

+##### How to update via OTA(Very simple):
+For updating your psp via OTA, you need your PSP to be connected to the internet.
+1. Go to Settings > System Update.
+2. Click "Update via Internet" and connect the PSP to your network with WPA2 (unmodded PSP's only support open networks, WEP and WPA, and only 2.4 Ghz).
+3. Let the PSP download the data, and then launch the updater.

+##### How to update your PSP manually (requires the "UPDATE" folder):
+1. Put the "UPDATE" folder on PSP/GAME.
+2. Go to your Memory stick and run the updater.

+##### How to update your PSP via the ARK_30000(requires the ARK_30000 folder!):
+This is a little atrocious, because you will lose your configurations.
+1. Copy the ARK_30000 folder on PSP/SAVEDATA.
+2. to not lose your configurations, you need to overwrite all .bin and .prx files without touching the "SETTINGS.TXT" file.

 #### Changelog

 - `ARK-1`: original port/rewrite of `PRO CFW` for the `PS Vita`.
 Codenamed `PROVITA`.
 Source code can be found here: https://github.com/PSP-Archive/ARK-1-PROVita-